neo4j/neo4j-java-driver/README.md

 The compatibility with Neo4j Server versions is documented in the [Neo4j Knowledge Base](https://neo4j.com/developer/kb/neo4j-supported-versions/).

+## Preview features

+The preview feature is a new feature that is a candidate for a future <abbr title="Generally Available">GA</abbr> status.

+It enables users to try the feature out and maintainers to refine and update it.

+The preview features are not considered to be experimental, temporary or unstable.

+However, they may change more rapidly, without following the usual deprecation cycle.

+Most preview features are expected to be granted the GA status unless some unexpected conditions arise.

+Due to the increased flexibility of the preview status, user feedback is encouraged so that it can be considered before the GA status.

+Every feature gets a dedicated [GitHub Discussion](https://github.com/neo4j/neo4j-java-driver/discussions/categories/preview-features) where feedback may be shared.

 ## Usage

 This section provides general information for engineers who are building Neo4j-backed applications.